mkijowski/ceg3400/02-hashing/README.md

 # Attacks on hashes

+* Brute force: hash everything (worst case scenario)
 * Pass the hash: an authenticating system accepts hashes, and you have them
 * Dictionary attack: you have a dictionary of likely input data used to compute hashes
 * Rainbow table: you have a dictionary of pre-computed hashes and known input data
 * Collision: you guess/compute ***different*** data that computes to the same hash value
-* Brute force: hash everything

 ---